Welcome, Friends

 How Resorts Gal Started

 A few years ago, I found myself exhausted at the end of a 10-day trip spent at Disney’s Beach Club Resort.
 This hotel stay was a splurge, but we hadn’t taken the time to enjoy it.
-So, I cancelled our park plans and spent the entire day lounging at the resort’s pool.
+So, I canceled our park plans and spent the entire day lounging at the resort’s pool.

 As I relaxed by the pool, my mood began to improve.
 Every so often, I would look up and smile as the busy Friendship Boats shuffled guests to and from the theme parks in the distance.
 We loved the parks, but our vacations had become too busy trying to do everything!
 What we needed was right in front of us—leisurely days spent at the resort.
 So, I vowed to change the way we spent our time at Disney.